 Select the Right Metrics: What to Track and Why

-Start by tracking metrics that align with business outcomes rather than vanity signals.
+Begin tracking metrics that connect directly with business outcomes, instead of focusing on vanity metrics.
 Prioritize metrics that measure reach, engagement, and conversion while layering qualitative signals to assess brand and content quality.
-Measurement best practices include consistent `UTM` tagging, a fixed attribution window (commonly 30 days for content campaigns), and documented naming conventions in a shared analytics glossary.
+Measurement best practices include consistent UTM tagging, a fixed attribution window (commonly 30 days for content campaigns), and documented naming conventions in a shared analytics glossary.

 | Metric | Definition | How to Measure | Formula / Notes |